leahfilkin-myob/RefactoringKata/things-we-value/pair-programming.md

 Practice, pair with as many people as possible.

 [Code Retreats](http://coderetreat.org/) are a great way to get experience pairing.
+Find a CodeRetreat group in your area and attend an event.

 ## Principles